Thornton-Cleveleys

 Thornton-Cleveleys is a conurbation consisting of the village of Thornton and the town of Cleveleys.
-The two settlements formed a joint urban district from 1927 until 1974, before becoming part of Wyre.
+The two settlements formed a joint urban district from 1927 until 1974, before becoming part of Wyre, Lancashire.

 Political geography

-The civil parish of Thornton became an urban district in 1900, and was then renamed Thornton-Cleveleys in 1927.
+The civil parish of Thornton became an urban district in 1900, and was then renamed Thornton-Cleveleys in 1927, the parish remained just "Thornton".
 On 1 April 1974 the urban district became part of the Borough of Wyre.
+No successor parish was formed so it became unparished.
 Thornton-Cleveleys corresponds with five wards of the borough.

 According to the 2001 census Thornton-Cleveleys has a population of 25,547, increasing to 28,703 at the 2011 census.
 The population of the individual borough council wards was recorded as: